Emmaus High School: 19th century

+20th century

-Emaus High School obtained a home of its own when, in 1915, the high school moved into a brand new building on North Street between Fifth and Sixth Streets in Emaus.
+In 1915, Emaus High School obtained its own home, moving into a new building on North Street between Fifth and Sixth Streets in Emmaus.
 While the building was designated the Jefferson Building, yearbooks of the era identify the school as Emaus High School.
-By this time, the high school was made up of tenth grade (juniors) eleventh grade (middlers) and twelfth grade (seniors).
-The yearbook of the class of 1916 pictures 18 graduates, evenly divided between boys and girls.
+The high school was then made up of tenth-grade (juniors), eleventh-grade (middlers), and twelfth-grade (seniors).
+The yearbook of the class of 1916 features photos of 18 graduates, evenly divided between boys and girls.
 The Emaus High School class of 1931 had 45 graduates.
-One of the bygone features of Emaus High School life on North Street was open lunch where students could walk home for lunch, or go across the street to a student-oriented restaurant.

 The Jefferson Building was enlarged several times.
-By 1934, it was considered a state-of-the-art high school with 16 classrooms, a library, auditorium, gymnasium, woodshop, and home economics room.
-It also had developed many of the activities and athletic teams that continue to this day; the 1931 yearbook lists a band, chorus, orchestra (55 student members), 16 different clubs, and teams for football, basketball (boys and girls), and debate.
-Emaus High School's main football rival at this time was East Greenville High School (now Upper Perkiomen High School), which met Emmaus annually on Thanksgiving Day in what was referred to as the "Turkey Day" game.
-In the 1930s, the Emaus High School football field was located roughly a mile away from the high school at the site of Emmaus's current recreational Fourth Street Field.
+By 1934, it was considered a state-of-the-art high school with 16 classrooms, a library, an auditorium, a gymnasium, a woodshop, and a home economics room.
+The 1931 yearbook lists a band, chorus, orchestra (55 student members), 16 different clubs, and teams for football, basketball (boys and girls), and debate.
+Emaus High School's main football rival at this time was East Greenville High School, now Upper Perkiomen High School, which met Emmaus annually on Thanksgiving Day in what was referred to as the "Turkey Day" game.
+In the 1930s, the Emaus High School football field was located roughly a mile from the high school at the site of the present-day recreational Fourth Street Field in Emmaus.

-The Emaus School District has been operating since at least 1861.
-By the 1930s and 1940s, the boroughs of Macungie and Alburtis contracted with the Emaus district to send their high school students to Emaus High School.
+During the 1930s and 1940s, the boroughs of Macungie and Alburtis contracted with Emaus district to send their high school students to Emaus High School.
 There were no school buses, and out-of-borough students commuted to and from the high school by Reading Railroad passenger train service at the Emaus train station.
-Located on Jubilee Street, the station was constructed in the late 19th century, later decommissioned, and destroyed by fire on March 1, 1993.
+Located on Jubilee Street, the station was constructed in the late 19th century, decommissioned, and destroyed by fire on March 1, 1993.